wql168/Getting_and_Cleaning_Data_Project/CODEBOOK.md

 To run this R script, download the data file from the link provided in the above 1.
 Introduction, and unzip the contents to a certain directory.
 In the RStudio, set the content directory ".../UCI HAR Dataset" as the working directory.

-For example, the working directory can be:
+For example, the working directory can be shown as below by running a getwd() function in RStudio:

-> getwd()

 [1] "C:/xxxxxx/xxxxxx/Getting and Cleaning Data/Course_Project/UCI HAR Dataset"